donnamagi/hn-backend/README.md

 ### Zilliz - vector DB

 This project setup heavily depends on a cloud vector database called [Zilliz](https://zilliz.com).
-Successfully running many of the scripts requires [setting up Zilliz](https://docs.zilliz.com/docs/quick-start) or reconfiguring for a different data storage method.
+Successfully running the app requires [setting up Zilliz](https://docs.zilliz.com/docs/quick-start) and adding the credentials in `.env`.

 ### PostgreSQL – relational DB

-This code talks directly to a relational PostgreSQL database hosted on AWS RDS (a t3.micro instance, the free tier option).
+This code talks directly to a hosted database on AWS RDS (a t3.micro instance, the free tier option).

 Necessary setup on AWS is explained in [this setup guide](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html#CHAP_GettingStarted.Connecting.PostgreSQL).
 After obtaining the necessary credentials from the AWS Console, set the values in `.env` and you should be good to go.